Snoring and Obstructive Sleep Apnea

 - Avoid tranquilizers, sleeping pills or antihistamines before going to bed.

 - Sleep on your side, rather than on your back.

 - Try weight loss, exercise and maintain a proper diet.

 Dr. Klausner is experienced in the diagnosis and treatment of snoring and obstructive sleep apnea, and can help you to assess the severity of your condition.
+Our office offers state of the art upper airway scanning with the SICAT Air scanning program.
 If you have previously undergone a “sleep study”, feel free to bring along the results so that a proper course of treatment can be prescribed.
 Depending upon your diagnosis, many of the previously mentioned treatment modalities may be covered by your insurance carrier.